-Real ale in Sheffield is surging in popularity like the frothy head of overzealously poured pint.
+Real ale and craft beer in Sheffield has been surging in popularity like the frothy head of overzealously poured pint in recent years.

 In late Victorian times, Sheffield was home to around 30 breweries (more than any other town in Britain except Burton on Trent), including the likes of Stones at Cannon Brewery, Gilmour’s at Lady’s Bridge and Tennant Brothers at Exchange Brewery.
 The last of the big breweries closed in the 1990s, but a malty aroma has since gradually returned to the some of the city's streets.